The Latest Products and Info

 More and more jurisdictions are struggling to meet the EPA's storm water requirements for pollution runoff.
 And, studies have shown that air sweepers in general do a better job of picking up the small micron debris where pollution tends to attach.
 Historically, however, the problem with using air sweepers in highway sweeping applications has been their inability to pick up and remove anything larger than what will fit through their relatively small intake tube; about 10" in diameter.

 If it operates as advertised, operating the patented Gator Getter in advance of doing highway sweeping may well allow the use of air sweepers in some applications where a mechanical broom sweeper has historically been required.
 Although there would be an additional expense in operating both a sweeper and a Gator Getter, this may be more than offset by several factors.
-For one, and air sweeper is typically less costly to operate than a mechanical broom machine, at least in terms of consumables.
+For one, an air sweeper may be less costly to operate than a mechanical broom machine, at least in terms of consumables.

 The Gator Getter is designed to fit onto the front of existing vehicles in a DOT or contractor fleet.
 It is relatively light as well as inexpensive, when compared to a traditional sweeper.
 The width is basically full-width across the vehicle, like a snowplow blade.
 It also is operational at night with an optional lighting package.
 To operate the Gator Getter, a minimum of a 1-ton truck is needed, preferably a cab-forward design that allows better longitudinal visibility.